Counterparty Credit Limits: The Impact of a Risk-Mitigation Measure on Everyday Trading: Empirical Results

-Following \citet{Liu:2015does}, we present our results for $K = 108$ regularly spaced sampling intervals each day (which corresponds to a mean interval length of 5 minutes, when measured in calendar time) and sub-sampled at $L = 10$ regularly spaced offsets.
-We also repeated all of our calculations for a variety of different interval numbers, ranging from $K = 50$ to $K = 500$, and a variety of different numbers of sub-sampling offsets, ranging from $L = 5$ to $L = 20$.
-We found our results to be qualitatively similar in all cases.
+Following \citet{Liu:2015does}, we present our results for $K = 108$ regularly spaced sampling intervals each day (corresponding to a mean interval length of 5 minutes when measured in calendar time)\footnote{When estimating the volatility of a price series, sampling with an interval length of 5 minutes is often regarded as a simple way to reduce the impact of market microstructure noise \citep{Hansen:2006realized}.} and subsampled at $L = 10$ regularly spaced offsets.
+We also repeat all of our calculations for a variety of different interval numbers (ranging from $K = 50$ to $K = 500$) and a variety of different numbers of subsampling offsets (ranging from $L = 5$ to $L = 20$).
+Our results are qualitatively similar in all cases.

 In Figure \ref{fig:VolatilityScatters}, we show scatter plots of the quote-price volatility versus the trade-price volatility for each day in our sample.
-For all three currency pairs, and for both buyer-initiated and seller-initiated trades, the points on the scatter plots cluster tightly on the diagonal.
-To help quantify the strength of this relationship, we also calculate the corresponding sample correlation coefficients, measured across all 30 days in our sample (see Table \ref{tab:Correlations_Volatility}).
-In all cases, the sample correlation is very close to 1 and has very small standard error.
-Together, these results imply that each day's quote-price volatility is very similar to the corresponding trade-price volatility.
+The points on the scatter plots cluster along the diagonal.
+To help quantify the strength of this relationship, we also calculate the sample Pearson correlation $\rho$, which we measure across all 30 days in our sample (see Table \ref{tab:Correlations_Volatility}).
+In all cases, $\rho \approx 1$.
+Together, these results indicate that each day's quote-price volatility is very similar to the corresponding trade-price volatility.

-In Figure \ref{fig:VolatilityScatters}, some points lie slightly above the diagonal, while others lie slightly below the diagonal.
-To assess the deviation from the diagonal, we calculate the log-ratio
+In Figure \ref{fig:VolatilityScatters}, some points lie slightly above the diagonal, and others lie slightly below the diagonal.
+To examine the deviation from the diagonal, we calculate the log-ratio